pabloperezmartinez/guamote-cms/wp-content/plugins/woocommerce-admin/readme.txt

 3. Analytics

 == Changelog ==

+= 1.1.1 2020-05-05 =
+- Fix: OBW Industry selection bug for non-US stores. #4120
+- Tweak: Remove Stripe deferred account activation, and revert to oAuth connection flow. #4164
+- Tweak: Remove A/B testing from order page shipping prompt. #4180
+- Tweak: Move Storefront theme to the beginning of the theme OBW step. #4187
+- Fix: Button hover color on shipping label banner. #4230
+- Fix: WooCommerce Services installation when OBW is disabled. #4233
+- Fix: App crash when using date-based advanced filters. #4286

 = 1.1.0 2020-04-14 =
 - Tweak: Update form example to better format the form return data #3706